This guide will take you through some reasons why you should, and perhaps shouldn’t, buy the Samsung Galaxy Note 9 in early 2020.

-Buy If You Want the Best Software Support
+Buy If You Want Great Software Support

-While you might be tempted to skip the Galaxy Note 9 and go with a cheaper alternative like the Galaxy Note 8, Galaxy S8 or Galaxy S7, software support for those devices will come to an end much faster.
+While you might be tempted to skip the Galaxy Note 9 and go with a cheaper alternative like the Galaxy Note 8, Galaxy S8, or Galaxy S7, software support for those devices will come to an end much faster.

-The Samsung Galaxy Note 9 is one of the first Galaxy devices to run Android 8.1 Oreo, a newer version of Oreo, and Samsung's new Experience UI.
-It's also running Samsung's new Bixby 2.0 assistant.
+The Samsung Galaxy Note 9 was one of the first Galaxy devices to run Android 8.1 Oreo, a newer version of Oreo, and it was one of the first Galaxy devices running Samsung's Android 9.0 Pie update with One UI.

 If you plan on keeping your next phone for several years and you think you might want the latest features, fixes, and patches without having to install custom software, think about going with the Samsung Galaxy Note 9 over an older Galaxy phone.